sheillamacharia/movie-financial-performance-analysis/README.md

 1. Release Month & ROI:

-    - Highest ROI in May–July and November–December.
+    -  Use timing as a secondary strategy, ensuring quality and audience targeting come first.

     - Early-year releases perform weakest.